quantumsoldship/sellsellsell/README.md

-Sell Sell Sell is a game i'm making.
-It's cool.
+Sell Sell Sell is a game.
+Yay.

+Try it out.

+(Mac application coming soon)